-'''

 (Ord.
 02-01 §1212; Ord.
 05-13 §1211; Ord.
 06-05 Art.
 3 §B; Ord.
 13-03 Art.
 4)

-'''

 Sec.
-16-12-80. - Encroachments and sidewalks.
+16-12-8130. - Encroachments and sidewalks.

-(a) A cornice, canopy, eave, fireplace, wing wall or similar architectural feature may extend three (3) feet into a required setback.
-Fire escapes may extend up to six (6) feet into a required setback.

-- (b) A building permit shall not be issued for any structure which is to be located within an easement unless written approval by the easement holders is provided. - (c) Utility distribution lines and related equipment commonly located along property lines may be located within a required setback.
+- (a) A cornice, canopy, eave, fireplace, wing wall or similar architectural feature may extend three (3) feet into a required setback.
+Fire escapes may extend up to six (6) feet into a required setback. - (b) A building permit shall not be issued for any structure which is to be located within an easement unless written approval by the easement holders is provided. - (c) Utility distribution lines and related equipment commonly located along property lines may be located within a required setback.
 A neighborhood substation, or gas regulator/ meter station shall meet the required setback. - (d) All commercial sites shall provide perimeter sidewalks along abutting public streets.

 - (a) Maximum building height: sixty (60) feet.
-The maximum building height shall not apply to church spires, belfries, cupolas, penthouses or domes not used for human occupancy, chimneys, skylights, ventilators, water tanks, silos, parapet walls, cornices without windows, antennas, utility poles and necessary mechanical appurtenances usually carried above the roof level. - (b) The height of an antenna shall be no greater than the distance to the nearest lot line. - (c) The maximum height of a roof-mounted church spire shall not exceed 1.62 times the height of the church.
+The maximum building height shall not apply to church spires, belfries, cupolas, penthouses or domes not used for human occupancy, chimneys, skylights, ventilators, water tanks, silos, parapet walls, cornices without windows, antennas, utility poles and necessary mechanical appurtenances usually carried above the roof level. - (b) All roof-mounted equipment shall be properly screened, with the exception of solar collectors/heaters. - (c) The height of an antenna shall be no greater than the distance to the nearest lot line. - (d) The maximum height of a roof-mounted church spire shall not exceed 1.62 times the height of the church.
 The church height shall be measured from the lowest walkout level of the church to the highest roof peak.
 The height of the roof-mounted spire shall be measured from the top of the spire to the finished floor of the lowest walkout level of the church.
-(See Article XXXVI, Definitions, for Building Height Spire Height Calculation Diagram.)
+(See Article XXXVI, Definitions, for Building Height - Spire Height Calculation Diagram.)